-During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
-In discussion with a group of year 6 children, they reported that they are happy in school and know what to do if they have any concerns about their well-being.
+The children reported that they feel safe in school.
+They know what to do and who to talk to if they are concerned about their safety or well-being.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.